mipimipi/crema/README.md

 ## Known Issues

 * Adding packages to a custom repository does not always work if in the `epoch` is set in the PKGBUILD file.
 Reason: In this case, the file name of the package contains a colon.
 If the system that hosts the repository does not allow colons in file names, adding such a package will result in an `rsync` error.
 In such situations `cream cleanup` helps to resolve potential inconsistencies.
 * If errors occur during package build, this can be caused by an inconsistent chroot environment.
-Deleting the directory `/var/lib/aurbuild` help.
+Deleting the directory `/var/lib/aurbuild` could help.

 ## License